vikashk1/node/doc/api/async_hooks.md

 ```

 Observe that the `then()` callback claims to have executed in the context of the
 outer scope even though there was an asynchronous hop involved.
-Also note that
+Also,
 the `triggerAsyncId` value is `0`, which means that we are missing context about
 the resource that caused (triggered) the `then()` callback to be executed.